Oredon42/NeuralNetwork/README.md

 # NeuralNetwork

 ## Description
-This project is the implementation of a basic C++ Neural Network library.
+This project an implementation of a basic C++ Neural Network library.
 The goal of this library is a way for me to understand how Neural Networks work, and explore the differents learning algorithms.
 The implementation uses the Multilayer Perceptron model.

 ## Features
  * Multilayer Perceptron